Maury Allen

-Maury Allen (born Maurice Allen Rosenberg; May 2, 1932 – October 3, 2010) was a Russian-American sportswriter, actor, and columnist for the New York Post and the Journal-News.
+Maury Allen (born Maurice Allen Rosenberg; May 2, 1932 – October 3, 2010) was an American sportswriter, actor, and columnist for the New York Post and the Journal-News.
 He was also a voter for the Baseball Hall of Fame.
 Allen wrote 38 books on American sports icons.
 He also contributed to Thecolumnists.com.

 Early life

 Allen was born in Brooklyn, New York, to parents Harry and Frances Rosenberg.
 Harry Rosenberg was a coffee salesman and Frances a homemaker.
 His grandparents came from Russia He attended James Madison High School where he covered sports for the school paper.

 As a young man, Allen was a Brooklyn Dodgers fanatic.
 His book, Brooklyn Remembered: The 1955 Days of the Dodgers, recalls the glory days of the team, before they were moved to Los Angeles.

 After high school, he attended City College of New York where he majored in journalism and played for the football team.
 Allen had one older brother.
 Following college, Allen was drafted into the Army.
 He served in Japan and in Korea during the Korean War.